[DISCLOSURE: Cards from our partners are mentioned below.]

 When you become a Barclaycard Ring cardholder, you also become a member of the community.
 Members can access an online forum and interact with other members and Barclaycard product managers to ask questions and propose new features or changes to the card.

-Barclaycard Ring offers an 13.99% Variable 10.49% Variable APR for purchases, balance transfers, and cash advances — one of the lowest rates in the industry.
+Barclaycard Ring offers a 13.74% Variable APR for purchases, balance transfers, and cash advances — one of the lowest rates in the industry.
 There is also no penalty APR imposed if you make a late payment.
 And although many other credit cards charge for balance transfers, Barclaycard Ring has no balance-transfer free.
 You will pay a $3 flat fee for each cash advance but no fee based on a percentage of the withdrawal.
 With many other cards, you would have to pay a percentage of the cash advance.
-This card also has $0$0 annual fee.
+This card also has $0 annual fee.

 Through this card’s Giveback program, cardholders receive money back for good financial performance of the Barclaycard Ring product as a whole.
 Unlike other rewards programs, this is a profit-sharing feature of the credit card.
 The Giveback program determines how much will be shared with community members.
 Cardholders also have the option of donating their Giveback directly to charity.